Wednesday, December 31, 2025

 I didn't stop for a "Yelp-reviewed" lunch.
 I ate like a wanderer.
 When I saw steam, I stopped.
 When I smelled spices, I sat on a plastic stool.
 I didn't know the names of what I was eating, I just trusted my nose.

-The Sanctuary and The Slapstick By evening, my feet carried me to a second sanctuary: St. Nicholas Church.
+By evening, my feet carried me to a second sanctuary: St. Nicholas Church.
 I slipped into the back pew just as the evening mass began.
 After the chaos of the barking dogs and the endless asphalt, the rhythm of the liturgy was a soothing balm.
 I didn't need to understand the Vietnamese words to feel the peace settle into my bones.

 I returned to the hotel and checked my watch.
 19,000 steps.
 My legs were vibrating.
 My "recovery day" had turned into a marathon.
 I didn't go out for a cocktail.
 I didn't look for a party.
 I ended the night in the most unglamorous, wonderful way possible: curled up in bed, watching Mr. Bean and Jackie Chan clips on YouTube.
 Sometimes, after walking 19,000 steps through the unknown, the only thing your soul wants is a laugh you know by heart.